The truth is, this place is fascinating.

 Located on the southern end of the Salton Sea, the Sonny Bono Salton Sea National Wildlife Refuge is a great spot to stop and explore.
 Particularly for bird observation (there isn’t much other wildlife) and hiking.
 The refuge was created to protect birds resting on their migratory route south.

-The refuge includes farm fields, wetlands, and tree rows.
+The refuge includes farm fields, wetlands, and trees.
 Just outside the main park on the road headed to Niland, you will find an amazing set of three trees standing alone on the salted seabed, it makes for a super dramatic photo, like the one Mr. Misadventures took above.

 This is a peaceful spot to reflect on how important it is to protect our avian population.